oayanda/MEAN-STACK-IMPLEMENTATION-ON-AWS/README.md

 # MERN-STACK-IMPLEMENTATION-ON-AWS

 ![alt text](./images/mern.jpg)
 This project explains how a MERN stack can be implemented in AWS Cloud.
-I would be hosting a  ***Simple To Do*** web application on AWS EC2.
+I will host a  ***Simple To Do*** web application on Ubuntu Server in AWS EC2.

 ---